Insurance and liability cover for Contractors and Freelancers

-Our Kingsbridge Contractor Insurance packages up five key policies:
+Kingsbridge Contractor Insurance packages up five key products into one policy:

 Professional indemnity insurance is designed to protect contractors against negligence claims.
 Likely reasons for such claims include making a mistake or providing bad advice.
 Therefore, this policy covers loss of documents or data, breach of intellectual property, and defamation and libel — risks you may run when working in journalism, media, legal services, or accountancy.